And-0/firetongue/README.md

 	$STR	<X> {1:cù, 2:chù , 3:coin }
 ```

-If the variable value is higher than the values given in the string, the highest value is used (so if <X> equals 4, *coin* would be used).
+If the variable value is higher than the values given in the string, the highest value is used (so if <X> equals 4, *coin* is used).

 For even more complex cases, like in Polish, ranges of numbers can be specified: